RX12874: Carcinotron

 This image shows the effect of four carcinotron-carrying aircraft on a typical 1950s early warning radar.
 The aircraft are located at the "4 o'clock" and "6 o'clock" positions, which are filled with noise.

 In 1950, engineers at the French company CSF (now part of Thales Group) introduced the carcinotron, a microwave-producing vacuum tube that could be tuned across a wide range of frequencies by changing a single input voltage.
 By continually sweeping through the frequencies of known radars, it would overpower the radar's own reflections, and blind them.
 Its extremely wide bandwidth meant that a single carcinotron could be used to send jamming signals against any radar it was likely to meet, and the rapid tuning meant it could do so against multiple radars at the same time, or sweep through all potential frequencies to produce barrage jamming.

 The carcinotron was revealed publicly in November 1953.
-The Admiralty Signals and Radar Establishment purchased one and fit it to a Handley Page Hastings named Catherine, testing it against the latest AMES Type 80 radar late that year.
+The Admiralty Signals and Radar Establishment purchased one and fitted it to a Handley Page Hastings named Catherine, testing it against the latest AMES Type 80 radar late that year.
 As they feared, it rendered the radar display completely unreadable, filled with noise that hid any real targets.
 Useful jamming was accomplished even when the aircraft was under the radar horizon, in which case other aircraft had to be 20 miles to the sides before they were visible outside the jamming signal.
 The system was so effective that it appeared to render long-range radar useless.